Rokmaster Resources (CVE:RKR) Stock Price Up 20% – Here’s Why

-Shares of Rokmaster Resources Corp.
-(CVE:RKR – Get Free Report) were up 20% during mid-day trading on Friday .
+Rokmaster Resources Corp.
+(CVE:RKR – Get Free Report)’s stock price rose 20% during trading on Saturday .
 The stock traded as high as C$0.03 and last traded at C$0.03.
-Approximately 256,000 shares traded hands during mid-day trading, an increase of 124% from the average daily volume of 114,305 shares.
+Approximately 256,000 shares traded hands during trading, an increase of 124% from the average daily volume of 114,305 shares.
 The stock had previously closed at C$0.03.

 Rokmaster Resources Company Profile